Effective Date: July 16, 2026

 6.5 Data Retention

-We retain submissions and associated data for as long as necessary to complete the Program, produce reports, and comply with legal obligations.
+We retain submissions and associated data for as long as necessary to complete the Programs, produce reports, and comply with legal obligations.
 We may store anonymized summaries indefinitely for research and archival purposes.

 6.6 Your Rights

 Depending on where you live, you may have rights to request access to, correct, or delete personal data we hold about you; opt out of the sale or sharing of your personal information; limit the use and disclosure of sensitive personal information; or withdraw consent.
-To exercise these rights, contact us at: contact@ideasforchange.org with the subject line "Ideas for Change Program – Data Request".
-We will respond consistent with applicable law.
+To exercise these rights, contact us at contact@ideasforchange.org with the subject line "[Program name] – Data Request," using the applicable program name listed in Section 1.
+We will respond as permitted or required by applicable law.
 Data rights requests will be handled to the extent technically feasible.
+Deletion requests will not require removal of submissions from aggregated, anonymized, or published materials, consistent with the license granted in Section 4.

 6.7 International Users and Transfers

 Your data may be processed in countries other than your own, including the United States.
-This includes processing by our third-party service providers: Vercel, AWS, GCP Firebase, Amplitude, Meta.
+This includes processing by our third-party service providers, including those listed in Section 6.2.
 By participating, you consent to the transfer of your information to the United States and other jurisdictions that may have different data protection laws.

-If you are in the EEA/UK, our lawful basis is legitimate interests to run the Program; where required (e.g. analytics/replay, Pixel, optional demographics) we rely on your consent.
+If you are in the EEA/UK, our lawful basis is legitimate interests to run the Programs.
+Where required (e.g. analytics/replay, pixels, optional demographics) we rely on your consent.

 7. Disclaimers and Limitation of Liability

-No Official Decisions: The Program is an experimental civic engagement exercise.
+No Official Decisions: The Programs are an experimental civic engagement exercise.
 Participation does not guarantee any specific governmental action.

-No Warranty: We provide the Program "as is" without warranties of any kind.
-We are not liable for any indirect or consequential damages arising out of your use of the Program.
+No Warranty: We provide the Programs "as is" without warranties of any kind.
+We are not liable for any indirect or consequential damages arising out of your use of the Programs.

 8. Changes to These Terms

-We may modify these terms and privacy notice for this Program from time to time.
+We may modify these terms and privacy notice for these Programs from time to time.
 If we make material changes, we will update the date at the top of this document and, if feasible, provide additional notice.
 Continued participation constitutes your acceptance of the revised terms.

 9. Contact Information